Boubacar Boris Diop: Life and career

 Boubacar Boris Diop was born in Dakar in 1946.
 He taught literature and philosophy in several Senegalese high schools.
 He became technical advisor at the Cultural Ministry of Senegal.
 He began working as a journalist and writer, writing for local newspapers, the Swiss newspaper Neue Zürcher Zeitung and the Paris-based magazine Afrique, perspectives et réalités.

 Work

 Diop's book Murambi, le livre des ossements was written for the Rwanda: écrire par devoir de mémoire [Rwanda: write out of a duty to remember] initiative of 1998.
 He is the author of Doomi Golo, a novel entirely in Wolof.
 It was translated to English by Vera Wülfing-Leckie and El Hadji Moustapha Diop, and published as Doomi Golo: The Hidden Notebooks by the Michigan State University Press in the series African Humanities and the Arts.
 His novel Murambi, The Book of Bones won him the 2022 Neustadt International Prize for Literature.

 Diop also writes for the cinema and theatre and contributes to numerous publications, including Internazionale and Chimurenga.

+In 2022, he headlined the Neustadt Festival.